-Each team will judge the entries and decide awards by the end of the afternoon.
+Each team will review the entries together, before evaluating one entry.
+This allows the team lead to coach newer judges.
 Judges will evaluate entries in the context of the entry's stated purpose.
 You examine the content, structure, and design of each entry, and might decide on an award based on the individual entry's strengths and weaknesses and how well it fulfills its purpose.

 Evaluation criteria depend on the type of entry.
 For entries such as reference guides, judges examine how well an entry provides information appropriate to the task.
 For users' guides, does the publication explain topics or concepts thoroughly and concisely, and how well does it help the user complete a task.
 For marketing materials, you decide whether the publication motivates people to buy or use a product.
 Training materials should assist in the process of teaching.

 IMPORTANT: You must bring your laptop and AC adapter (and an extension cord, if you have one) so that you can fill out the evaluation forms during judging.
-All judging forms must be returned by the end of the day.
 Guest Internet access will be available.